-Although many different types of microphones exist, most fall into one of the three categories below.
+Although many different types of microphones exist, most fall into one of the four categories below.

 A dynamic microphone differs from other types of microphones because it uses a magnetic field to emit an electrical signal.
 When a dynamic microphone picks up on the vibrations from an individual’s voice, a small metal coil inside the microphone moves.
 As this metal coil vibrates within the magnetic field, it creates an electrical current that transmits the sound waves.

 Dynamic microphones are the most durable option available.
 External stimuli such as heat and humidity have little effect on their sound quality.
 Since dynamic microphones are also less sensitive to surrounding noises, they can be the ideal choice for presentations and conferences.
 In addition, these microphones have a quick setup process, making them perfect for instances in which your team may travel for events.
 However, since dynamic microphones are not as sensitive as other options, they may not be able to capture small details when individuals are speaking at a low conversational level.

 Condenser microphones emit audio signals with the help of a capacitor.
 A capacitor is a device composed of two metal plates that remain suspended together as voltage passes between them.
 When a speaker uses a condenser microphone, the capacitor transforms the vibrations into a voltage that produces audio signals.
 However, a condenser microphone must be connected to a power source in order for participants to hear the sound.